 - Times New Roman font

 - Body in font size 11

-- PROPOSAL EXAMPLE FOR PROJECT-BASED INTERNSHIP HERE (make sure to click on the highlighted terms and read the instructional comments on the right).
-For non-project-based internships please contact the coordinator for the alternative proposal format.
+- PROPOSAL EXAMPLE FOR PROJECT-BASED INTERNSHIP HERE (make sure to click on the highlighted terms and read the instructional comments on the right). \

 Note: It can often take 3 to 4 weeks of iterations to get the final version of your internship proposal approved.
 So, plan ahead and start early on the proposal process!

 If you are late submitting your proposal draft, the Business Department cannot guarantee that you will be able to enroll in the BUS 489 course during the semester you are hoping to do so.

 For more information on writing and submitting your proposal, attend one of the Internship Information Meetings (see dates above).
 In addition, as you are writing your proposal, feel free to make an appointment with the Business Internship Coordinator, Elizabeth Harvey—she will be glad to help!

 (5a) Proposal Submission

 Email the proposal to the Internship Coordinator in MS-WORD format so that comments can be inserted during the review process.
 Email the file to email@example.com without any signatures—note that the email address is mgmt followed by the word internship with no space in between.

 - The subject line of your email message must be: (your-last-name in parenthesis) followed by Internship Proposal.
 For example: (Smith) Internship Proposal.